-Document Sub-Section Submission Made By: Stakeholder Category 9 Comments Received Recommendations Made TATT's Decisions Tobago without requiring a P&L and balance sheet for long list of services.
+Document Sub-Section Submission Made By: Stakeholder Category?
+Comments Received Recommendations Made TATT's Decisions tions Services of Trinidad and Tobago about anticompetitive cross-subsidy.
+The Authority can do this without requiring a P&L and balance sheet for long list of services.
 Typically, this means that accounting separation is not taken at the individual service level, but across broad categories of service.
 The list of markets that the Authority has listed in its Price Regulation Framework document appears too lengthy to constitute the categories of service for accounting separation-if indeed this is what the Authority is proposing.
 If it is the case that the Authority is proposing accounting separation at a level of reporting as outlined on pages 8 and 9 of the proposed Price Regulation Framework for the Telecommunications Services in Trinidad and Tobago, then TSTT would like to point out that this is not only excessive and costly, but will be burdensome given the size and level of development of the local telecommunications market.
 Although the level of disaggregation of separated accounts does not appear explicitly in the European Union laws, there are indications that the level of detail being proposed by the Authority for Trinidad and Tobago is extremely granular and hence disproportionate to the size of the local market.
 It would not be in keeping with the principle of proportionality that it outlined in its own consultative documents.
-According the EU Interconnection Directive (Directive 97/33/EC), operators with significant market power should
+According the EU Interconnection Directive (Directive 97/33/EC), operators with significant market power should perform accounting separation between interconnection and